-We have taken numerous steps since the end of 2008 to optimize our business structure and maximize internal efficiencies, which included integrating multiple operations in a region, merging our sales teams in certain markets, and reducing the number of employees in certain locations.
-In addition, we continue to concentrate our efforts on several initiatives intended to improve our operating results, including focusing on delivering products and technical solutions that provide our customers with a good return on their investment through energy savings and fiber-yield improvements, expanding our use of low-cost manufacturing bases in locations such as China and Mexico, increasing after-market and consumables sales, and further penetrating existing markets where we see opportunity with our accessories and water management products.
+We continue to benefit from the numerous steps we have undertaken since the end of 2008 to optimize our business structure and maximize internal efficiencies, which include integrating multiple operations in a region, merging our sales teams in certain markets, and reducing the number of employees in certain locations.
+We are currently concentrating our efforts on several initiatives intended to improve our operating results, including focusing on higher-growth emerging markets, further penetrating existing markets where we see opportunity, increasing aftermarket and consumables sales, and expanding our use of low-cost manufacturing bases in locations such as China and Mexico.
 We also continue to focus our efforts on managing our operating costs, capital expenditures, and working capital.

-We expect several key factors to influence our results for the second half of the year.
-As noted above, we expect a slowdown in bookings from the levels in the first half of the year, which we believe included some pent-up demand from earlier periods.
-Also, we believe that gross margin percentages will decline from the first half levels partly due to an unfavorable product mix in the second half of the year.
-In addition, we anticipate a higher effective tax rate for the year compared to our previous estimate due to a change in the geographic distribution of our earnings.
-For the third quarter of 2010, we expect to report diluted earnings per share of \$.21 to \$.23 from continuing operations, on revenues of \$60 to \$62 million.
-For 2010, we expect to achieve diluted earnings per share of \$1.20 to \$1.25 from continuing operations, revised from our previous estimate of \$1.10 to \$1.20, on revenues of \$255 to \$260 million, revised from our previous estimate of \$1.10 to \$1.20, on revenues of \$255 to \$265 million.
+We expect sequentially stronger capital bookings in the fourth quarter of 2010, but these expected bookings will not materially affect revenues in the fourth quarter due to the anticipated shipment dates.
+In addition, we anticipate some decline in gross margins from the previous three quarters, due to a higher proportion of lower-margin capital business.
+For the fourth quarter of 2010, we expect to report diluted earnings per share of \$.26 to \$.28 from continuing operations, on revenues of \$64 to \$66 million.
+For 2010, we expect to achieve diluted earnings per share of \$1.33 to \$1.35 from continuing operations, revised from our previous estimate of \$1.20 to \$1.25, on revenues of \$261 to \$263 million, revised from our previous estimate of \$255 to \$260 million.